Otisist/Sample/Client/README.md

 In CDN configs, in fragment outbounds, we have length parameter, min length 7 characters less than the character length of the domain and max must be 1 character less than the character length of the domain. for example your domain has 44 characters, length: "37-43"

-You can in min length instead of 7 characters change number to above 7, like 8,9,10 ... characters.
+You can in min length instead of 7 characters change number to above 7, like 8,9,10 ...
 But in max length, you must be 1 character less than character length of the domain